-Graduates of the program who seek employment but are awaiting their first attempt of the NBRC TMC may obtain a temporary license to practice from the Louisiana State Board of Medical Examiners (LSBME).
-Program faculty will assist students in the process of acquiring a temporary license during their last semester of enrollment.
-It is the student's responsibility to complete the application process, including paying the required fees, in a timely manner so that they will be employable upon graduation.
+Program faculty will assist students in the process of acquiring a Respiratory Care license during their last semester of enrollment.
+It is the student's responsibility to complete the application process, including paying the required fees, in a timely manner so that they will be employed upon graduation.
 Graduates will be asked to authorize NBRC to release their TMC and CSE scores to the LSBME to facilitate issuance of license.